 Raw Chocolate Orange Slice

-- 3 tsp orange zest – finely grated
+- 3 teaspoon orange zest – finely grated

-- 3 tbsp orange juice See Note 3
+- 3 tablespoon orange juice See Note 3

 For coating the bars: